duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 get_supporting_data
 ```

 For purposes of facilitating reproduction we have also provided files resulting from our computation at various stages of the analysis (indicated by red arrows and see below for more details).
-One can choose to start from any of these check points.
-Run [get_check_points.m](get_check_points.m), a script that downloads [check point files](https://dataverse.harvard.edu/api/access/datafile/3424709), unzips and moves these files to their target directories.
+One can choose to start from any of these checkpoints.
+Run [get_check_points.m](get_check_points.m), a script that downloads [checkpoint files](https://dataverse.harvard.edu/api/access/datafile/3424709), unzips and moves these files to their target directories.

 ```
 get_check_points